Fintrust-Wallet/Serverside/readme.md

 - Create a campaign
 - Deposit to a campaign

-Relationships
+#### Relationships

-A campaign has list of transaction Ids(Normalization) A campaign has list of WithdrawRequest Ids(Normalization) A campaign has a conditional list of User Ids (signatories)(Normalization) A campaign has userId (Normalization)✅
+- A campaign has list of transaction Ids(Normalization)

-A user has an array of transaction Ids (Normalization)✅ A user has an array of Campaign Ids (Normalization)✅
+- A campaign has list of WithdrawRequest Ids(Normalization)

-A transaction will have a hybrid stuff with (UserID, campaign id, campaign title, campaign target)✅ A withdrawRequest has userId and CampaignId (Normalization)✅
+- A campaign has a conditional list of User Ids (signatories)(Normalization)

-Note
+- A campaign has userId (Normalization)✅

-If an entiity cannot exist without another entity, then we can embed it If an entity can exist by itself then we shoudnt embed it i.e we can have situations where we need to query an entity A or get all occurences of an entity A in the DB, then we cannot embed entity A in another entity B.
+- A user has an array of transaction Ids (Normalization)✅

-If the data is mostly read and does not change quickly, we should probably embed.
+- A user has an array of Campaign Ids (Normalization)✅

-If the data is updated frequently, we should probably reference.
+- A transaction has a hybrid relationship with (UserID, campaign id, campaign title, campaign target)✅
-Sorting an embedded document will take longer and is not efficient
+- A withdrawRequest has userId and CampaignId (Normalization)✅

-//To Do
+#### Roadmap

 - Declare a wallet type and Add Validation for it
 - When a person selects public campaign from the FE, we collect the signatories and store also with the files on IPFS